seblammers/sebastianlammers.com/src/routes/posts/data-in-js-03/+page.md

 <Accordion summary="Why is everybody using 'accumulator'?">

 The variable-name `accumulator` or the shorter version `acc` is a very common choice for JavaScript's reduce().
-When I first encountered reduce(), I saw lts of examples that always used `(acc, cur)` and I honestly found it not very intuitive.
+When I first encountered reduce(), I saw lots of examples that always used `(acc, cur)` and I honestly found it not very intuitive.

 <hr>

 The main take-away is this: the whole idea of the reduce() function is to go from many values to a single value.
 The way to get there is to work with some sort of *last value* and *current value* that can be used to compute stuff with.
 It so happens that a majority of persons is calling the *last value* the `accumulator`, because it **persists** and is **updated** while iterating through all values.
-In contrast, the *current value*, often called `cur` is simply updated to the value at hand.
+In contrast, the *current value*, often called `cur`, is simply updated to the value at hand.

 In our example above, `accumulator` is literally *accumulating* all values by adding them, one by one.